agarsev/quevedo/docs/nets.md

 ### At the web interface

-Trained neural networks can also be used at the web interface.
+Trained neural networks can also be used on the [web interface](web_use.md#trained-networks).
 Networks for detection will be available for logograms, and classifier ones will be available for graphemes.
 They will be listed at the top right of the interface.
 When running them, the current annotation image will be fed to the neural network, and the predictions applied (but not saved until the user presses the **save** button).
 This can be used to visualize the neural network results, or to bootstrap manual annotation of logograms and graphemes.

-TODO: image

-TODO: link to page about web

 ## Example Configuration